Teamwork/kommentaar/doc/syntax.markdown

 Kommentaar is driven by *comment blocks*, which can appear as either multi-line comments (`/* .. */`) or a block of single-line comments (`// ...`).

+While "programming-by-comments" is not always ideal, using comments does make it easier to use in some scenarios as it doesn't assume too much about how you write your code.

-Although it's customary to put the comment block somewhere near handler being documented, it may appear anywhere, even in a different package.
+Although it's customary to put the comment block somewhere near the handler being documented, it may appear anywhere – even in a different package.

 The general structure looks like:

+	// POST /foo/{id} tag
+	// One-line description.
+	//
+	// A more detailed multi-line description.
+	//
+	// Request body: $ref: RequestObj
+	// Response 200: $ref: AnObject
+	// Response 400: $ref: ErrorObject

 Opening line, tagline, and description